bnomei/kirby3-srcset/readme.md

 - You will need a Picture Polyfill for [IE11 support](https://caniuse.com/#search=picture).
 This plugin does not provide this.
 - This plugin is only a quick hack until @fabianmichael ports his [awesome imageset plugin](https://github.com/fabianmichael/kirby-imageset) for Kirby 3
 - Javascript library for lazy loading is not included since that should be part of the websites build chain.
+- A `sizes` attribute is not defined since js lib `lazysizes` will create these on-the-fly.

 ## Usage